 |Context switching between processes is more expensive||Context switching between threads of the same process is less expensive|

 |Processes don’t share memory with other processes||Threads share memory with other threads of the same process|

 What about Concurrency and Parallelism?

 A question you might ask is whether processes or threads can run at the same time.
 The answer is: it depends.
 On a system with multiple processors or CPU cores (as is common with modern processors), multiple processes or threads can be executed in parallel.
 On a single processor, though, it is not possible to have processes or threads truly executing at the same time.
 In this case, the CPU is shared among running processes or threads using a process scheduling algorithm that divides the CPU’s time and yields the illusion of parallel execution.
 The time given to each task is called a “time slice.”
 The switching back and forth between tasks happens so fast it is usually not perceptible.
-The terms parallelism (genuine simultaneous execution) and concurrency (interleaving of processes in time to give the appearance of simultaneous execution), distinguish between the two type of real or approximate simultaneous operation.
+The terms parallelism (genuine simultaneous execution) and concurrency (interleaving of processes in time to give the appearance of simultaneous execution), distinguish between the two types of real or approximate simultaneous operation.

 Why Choose Process over Thread, or Thread over Process?

 So, how would a programmer choose between a process and a thread when creating a program in which she wants to execute multiple tasks at the same time?
 We’ve covered some of the differences above, but let’s look at a real world example with a program that many of us use, Google Chrome.

 When Google was designing the Chrome browser, they needed to decide how to handle the many different tasks that needed computer, communications, and network resources at the same time.
 Each browser window or tab communicates with multiple servers on the internet to retrieve text, programs, graphics, audio, video, and other resources, and renders that data for display and interaction with the user.
 In addition, the browser can open many windows, each with many tasks.